petasis/ellogon/README.md

 # The Ellogon language engineering platform
 Version 3.0, the next release of Ellogon!

-This repository contains version 3.0 of the Ellogon language engineering platform, which is under development.
+This repository contains version 3.0 of the Ellogon language engineering platform, *which is still under development*.
 Version 2.0 of Ellogon can be found at:

  * http://www.ellogon.org
  * Sources: https://sourceforge.net/p/ellogon/code/HEAD/tree/trunk